ungoogled-software/ungoogled-chromium-wiki/faq.md

 Navigate to `chrome://flags/#cast-media-route-provider` and set the flag to Enabled.
 Then relaunch the browser as the page indicates.

-## Why is my WebRTC applications is having issues?
+## How do I fix WebRTC?
 WebRTC can leak your actual IP address even when using a VPN.
-Ungoogled Chromium keep it off by default, but it can affect some web application to function.
-To change it-
+In ungoogled-chromium WebRTC is limited by default, which can affect some web applications.
+This could be changed as follows:
 1. Navigate to `chrome://flags/#webrtc-ip-handling-policy`
 2. Select the desired policy from the dropdown.
 3. Restart the browser to apply the changes.